-Read more: A foodie road trip through South West Wales
+Read more: A legendary South Wales road trip itinerary

 Snowdonia driving route

 The road carries on through the forest and along the banks of Llyn Dinas lake.
-This 60-acre lake is home to salmon and trout – and possibly even the throne of Britain.
-Legend has it that the ancient British king Vortigern hid the throne under a great stone by Llyn Dinas for safekeeping and it’s still there somewhere.
-If you fancy taking a look there’s a mile-long path around the lake.
+This 60-acre lake is home to salmon and trout – and possibly the throne of Britain.
+Legend has it that ancient British king Vortigern hid the throne under a great stone by Llyn Dinas for safekeeping and it’s still there.
+If you fancy taking a look a mile-long path circles the lake.

 The start of autumn is a gorgeous time to visit Snowdonia with a mix of green, gold and red shades everywhere you look.
 The road follows the Nant Gwynant river from the lake and climbs 600 feet upwards in just two miles.
 At the top there’s a viewpoint where you can stop off and take a look back down to the lake (where the image at the top of this post was taken) and over towards the Cwm Dyli hydro-electric power station.

 At the top of Nant Gwynant we took a diversion to the left, following the A4086 to the Pen-y-Pass.
 This is the start of three of the main routes for climbing Snowdon – the Miners Track, Pyg Track and Crib Goch.
 The car park was packed with hikers getting ready to start the climb up, and there’s a café full of others who were celebrating getting back down.

 The road up here started life as a miners’ path in the 1830s which was used to transport copper ore from Snowdonia down to Llanberis.
 It still winds the same way downhill to Llanberis, base for lots of outdoor activities like mountaineering, climbing and mountain biking, as well as diving in Llyn Padarn lake if you’re feeling brave.